 Choosing the best sneaker for you isn’t always about purchasing the most expensive, the trendiest, or the most popular.

-You should base your purchase on other key factors.
+You should base your purchase on other key factors which will influence which range of sneakers might be better suited for you.

 1. What Activity Will You Being Doing?